Bachelor of Science in Psychology in Industrial/Organizational Psychology

 If you have already completed an associate’s or bachelor’s degree from an accredited institution, you may be eligible for degree requirements to be waived and replaced with advanced start credit.
-Refer to Advanced Start Credit in Bachelor’s Degrees in the Prior Learning Assessment section for details.
+Refer to Advanced Start Credit in Bachelor’s Degrees for details.

-Accelerated Master's Degree Option
+Accelerated Master's Degree Options

-If you are interested in earning a master's degree in human services, legal studies, psychology, or public administration, consider an accelerated master's degree option.
+If you are interested in earning a master's degree, consider an accelerated master's degree option.
 Refer to the Progression Requirements section for details.

 The Bachelor of Science in Psychology in Industrial/Organizational Psychology program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, you will be awarded a bachelor of science degree.